 For federal income tax purposes, the income a child receives for his or her personal services (labor) is the child's, even if, under state law, the parent is entitled to and receives that income.
 Thus, dependent children pay income tax on their earned income at their own individual tax rates.

 However, the rules are very different in the case of unearned income for a child under 19 years of age (or under age 24 if a full-time student).
-In this event, income tax on unearned income over an annual threshold ($1,000 in 2014) must be paid at the parent's maximum tax rate, not the child's own individual tax rate (which would usually be lower than that of the parents).
+In this event, income tax on unearned income over the annual threshold must be paid at the parent's maximum tax rate, not the child's own individual tax rate (which would usually be lower than that of the parents).
 This special "kiddie tax" prevents parents from transferring income producing assets to their children so they can pay tax on the income at their lower tax rates.
 For details, see the article "The Kiddie Tax."